JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

 I thought a lot... will use MOF if someone why..
 Was developed but a friend of mine.

 Kkkkkkkk...

 Why?
-Reinvent the wheel while not focusing in the "favility business"
+Reinvent the wheel while not focusing in the "favility business" I must imagine that i m with  my friends.
+And we are brainstorming the conctete first step
+On automation on our job.

+I was discussing with my brother..
+Like "do you remember that books that you had.."
+We both read was the literature at table...
+"Byte code that generate bytecode"

+Bullshit..

+Its "oh oh "

 Yeah.
 Amazing.
 The president pointing some "issues" Dont know he has a point.